Startup Incorporation Startup Lawyer

 If you plan to hire, you will also want an equity incentive plan and an option pool before you start making offers.
 In practice, founders wait too long on this, then end up making verbal promises that do not match what the board can legally approve.

-The most common startup incorporation cleanup work I see is not “your charter was wrong.”
-It is “your history is undocumented.”
+The most common startup incorporation cleanup work I see is not that the charter was wrong.
+It is that the company history is undocumented.
 Emails instead of signed agreements, equity promises without board approval, and contractors building core product without an IP assignment are the classics.

-Another pattern is “we will paper it later.”
-Later shows up during diligence, when you are tired and the investor’s counsel is asking basic questions like who owns the code.
+Another common pattern is “we will paper it later.”
+Later usually arrives during diligence, when everyone is tired and investor counsel is asking basic questions like who owns the code.
 A signed IP assignment turns that conversation from drama into a PDF.

-Founders also over-optimize the “perfect” incorporation date, jurisdiction trivia, and exact share math, then under-invest in basics like vesting and clean signatures.
+Founders also over-optimize the perfect incorporation date, jurisdiction trivia, and exact share math, then under-invest in basics like vesting and clean signatures.
 It is like arguing about the font on a map while you are lost.
-The boring steps are what keep your deal from stalling.
+The boring steps are often the ones that keep a deal from stalling later.

 A third category of mess is equity that was promised but never documented.
 For example, you tell an advisor they have “0.5%,” then six months later you cannot agree on whether that was options, restricted stock, or a future grant.
 If you are making an equity promise, tie it to a real plan and a board-approved grant.